ozlemton/photoGrouping/README.md

-# PhotoGroupingApp 📸
+# PhotoGrouping 📸

 ## 🎯 Overview

-PhotoGroupingApp analyzes photos in the user's library, generates deterministic values for each image, and groups them into 20 distinct categories based on predefined ranges.
+PhotoGrouping analyzes photos in the user's library, generates deterministic values for each image, and groups them into 20 distinct categories based on predefined ranges.
 The app provides a seamless user experience with progressive scanning, real-time updates, and efficient memory management.

 ## ✨ Features